 Treating Whiplash Medically

 Traditionally, people see a doctor to diagnose whiplash.
-There are a few home treatments that patients can try, such as applying cold packs or using over-the-counter pain medications, such as acetaminophen, ibuprofen, and aspirin.
-Patients are encouraged to limit activities and moving the head and neck.2 Some whiplash injuries are severe and can require surgery.
+There are a few home treatments that patients can try.
+This includes applying cold packs or using over-the-counter pain medications, which include acetaminophen, ibuprofen, and aspirin.
+Patients are encouraged to limit activities and minimize movement of the head and neck.4 Some whiplash injuries are severe and could require surgery.
 But if the symptoms are just from soft tissue injuries, doctors may prescribe pain medication (such as narcotics, NSAIDs, muscle relaxers, and benzodiazepines to reduce spasms).
-They may recommend that patients wear a cervical collar around their neck.
-Some doctors may also offer the patient the options of physical therapy (to increase range of motion), electrical stimulation, or even alternative treatments, such as chiropractic care.3 These alternatives are not just aimed at symptom relief, and they don’t carry the side-effects and risks of medications and surgery.
+They might recommend that patients wear a cervical collar around their neck.
+Some doctors could also offer the patient the options of physical therapy (to increase range of motion), electrical stimulation, or even alternative treatments, such as chiropractic care.5 These alternatives are not just aimed at symptom relief, and they do not carry the side-effects and risks of medications and surgery.

 Chiropractors have many options available to them when treating each individual case.
-Treatment depends on the patient.
+Treatment depends on the patient and the severity of their injury.
 Therapies can include spinal manipulation, muscle relaxation, muscle stimulation, exercises, and lifestyle/ergonomic adjustments.
 Stretching is gentle and involves working with the muscles that have tension.
 For some, a more “vigorous stretch” will need to be employed, where the chiropractor will use “finger pressure techniques” on “trigger points”.
-Some chiropractors will use “McKenzie exercises” that are simple movements, done in the office at first, but that the patient can use for self-care.
+Some chiropractors will use “McKenzie exercises” that are simple movements, done in the office at first, but that the patient can use for self-care at home to maintain their own wellness when they are not receiving care from the chiropractor.
 To correct problems from a patient’s daily activities, chiropractors will use “stabilization and sensorimotor exercise” to help the patient’s neck become more stable.
-These exercises are good for whiplash and for routine “micro trauma”.4
+These exercises are good for whiplash and for routine “micro trauma”.6